Hello in Vietnamese: Xin Chào & Common Tourist Greetings

 - Hại: To harm or threaten.

-At first, you might find understanding Vietnamese tones a bit challenging.
-However, unlike other tonal languages, Vietnamese tones are integrated into its written form.
-There are five accent symbols representing five tones, and each one is crucial for meaning.
-Below, the tones are illustrated using the word "la" along with a pronunciation guide:
+At first, understanding Vietnamese tones can be challenging, but unlike many other tonal languages, Vietnamese tones are integrated into its written form.
+There are five accent marks (representing six tones), and each one changes the meaning of a word.

 Basic Vietnamese Phrases for Travelers